Immortal2333/Telomeres_and_Centromeres/README.md

 \
 ![IGV_all](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/pics/IGV_all.jpg)<!-- -->\
 \
-In grape, you can find the top five of repeat units is 107 and its times, such as 214bp, 321bp, 428bp, etc., in most of chromesomes. \
+In grape, you can find the top five of repeat units that are 107 and its times, such as 214bp, 321bp, 428bp, etc., in most of chromesomes. \
 \
 ![IGV_chr01](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/pics/IGV_chr01.jpg)<!-- -->